Unity Christian Girls finish as state runners-up

 Also factoring into Rome’s team score was John Glick (11th, 16:35.84), Jonah Campbell (13th, 16:42.95), Andy Martinez (18th, 17:03.41) and Bo Bushnell (21st, 17:05.38).

 Both Rome teams will now turn their attention to the Class AAAAAA State Meet which they will compete in on Nov.
 6 at the State Course in Carrollton.
-The Rome boys will run at 8 a.m., and t
+The Rome boys will run at 8 a.m., and the Rome girls will follow at 8:45 a.m.